ikrima/gamedevguide/contents/guides/ue4guide/ide-setup/Visual Studio Tips for UE4.md

   - <https://docs.unrealengine.com/latest/INT/Programming/Development/VisualStudioSetup>

 - Add exceptions to Windows Defender to your project directories, for devenv, unrealheader tool, msbuild, cl.exe, incredibuild, link.exe
+  - Our devops scripts (setupmachine.py) automatically does this.
+  - Here's a [powershell script](/ide-setup/windows-defender-exclusions-script) that does the same thing

 - VS2017 Disable lightweight solutions